Free Quote Pre Pay & SAVE

 How quickly will mosquitoes go down?

-The speed and strength of the result depends on the property.
-A sunny open lot behaves differently than a shaded yard near woods, wetlands, retention basins, drainage areas, or neighboring standing water.
+Results depend on the property.
+A sunny open yard behaves differently than a shaded yard near woods, wetlands, drainage, retention basins, neighboring standing water, or heavy vegetation.

 How quickly will ticks go down?

 Tick reduction depends heavily on habitat.
-The highest-risk areas are usually wooded edges, leaf litter, brush, tall grass along borders, and places where deer, rodents, pets, and wildlife travel.
+The highest-pressure areas are usually wooded edges, leaf litter, brush, tall grass along borders, stone walls, deer paths, rodent activity, and pet traffic zones.

-A single visit can help reduce pressure, but the best results come from repeat service plus habitat improvements like reducing leaf piles, trimming edges, and thinning heavy ground cover near play areas or patios.
+A single visit can help reduce pressure, but the best results come from repeat service plus habitat improvements like reducing leaf piles, trimming border grass, and managing brush near play areas or patios.

-Tick-heavy properties need realistic expectations because new ticks can be introduced by wildlife throughout the season.
+Tick-heavy properties need realistic expectations because wildlife can reintroduce ticks throughout the season.
+Learn more on our tick control near me page.

 How long does a treatment last?

-A yard is not sealed off from the surrounding environment.
-Mosquitoes can fly in, ticks can move in with wildlife, and new activity can appear after rain or warm weather.
+A yard is not sealed off from the environment.
+Mosquitoes can fly in, ticks can move in with wildlife, and new pressure can appear after rain, heat, or changes in neighboring properties.

-Why is the standard seasonal schedule about every 21 days?
+Why is the schedule approximately every 21 days?

-The approximately 21-day schedule is designed around practical seasonal pest pressure.
-Mosquitoes can hatch quickly after rain, and ticks remain active through different waves of the season.
+The approximately 21-day schedule is designed around real seasonal pest pressure.
+Mosquitoes can hatch quickly after rain, and ticks stay active through different waves of the season.

-We do not treat the schedule as random.
-Consistency is one of the most important parts of the program.
+Consistency is one of the most important parts of the program, especially for shaded, wooded, or high-pressure yards.

 Can you guarantee zero mosquitoes or ticks?

-No outdoor service can honestly guarantee zero ticks or mosquitoes.
-Properties are open environments influenced by weather, wildlife, neighboring yards, woods, wetlands, drainage, and new hatch cycles.
+No outdoor company can honestly guarantee zero ticks or mosquitoes.
+Yards are open environments influenced by weather, wildlife, neighboring properties, wooded areas, drainage, standing water, and new hatch cycles.

-The goal is to reduce and manage pressure so the yard is more comfortable and usable, especially around the areas families care about most.
+The goal is to reduce and manage pressure so the yard feels more usable, especially around the areas your family uses most.

 Why might I still see mosquitoes after treatment?

-Mosquitoes can hatch after rain, fly in from neighboring properties, or reproduce in small amounts of standing water.
-A bucket, clogged gutter, tarp, toy, planter, drain extension, or low spot can create a breeding source.
+Mosquitoes can hatch after rain, fly in from neighboring properties, or reproduce in very small amounts of standing water.
+Buckets, toys, tarps, planters, drain extensions, clogged gutters, low spots, pool covers, and unused hot tubs can all create pressure.

 Seeing a few mosquitoes does not automatically mean the program is failing.
-The bigger question is whether the main pressure areas are improving and whether the yard is more usable.
+The bigger question is whether the main pressure areas are improving and whether the yard feels more usable.

-If activity remains higher than expected, the likely next step is identifying the source that is feeding the pressure.
+If activity remains high, the next step is usually finding the source that is feeding the pressure.
+This article may help: Why do I have mosquitoes?

 Why might I still see ticks after treatment?

-Ticks can be reintroduced by deer, rodents, pets, and other wildlife.
-They also persist in leaf litter, brush, dense vegetation, tall grass, and humid shaded edge zones.
+Ticks can be reintroduced by deer, rodents, rabbits, pets, and other wildlife.
+They also persist in leaf litter, brush, dense vegetation, tall grass, and humid shaded edges.

-Treatment reduces pressure, but the surrounding environment and property conditions still matter.
-That is why wooded or heavily shaded yards require consistency.
+Treatment reduces pressure, but the surrounding environment still matters.
+Wooded or heavily shaded yards usually need consistency and good property maintenance.

-Customers can help by reducing leaf piles, trimming border grass, managing brush piles, and keeping play areas away from dense vegetation where possible.
+Homeowners can help by removing leaf piles, trimming border grass, reducing brush piles, and keeping play areas away from dense vegetation when possible.
+See our guide on how to maintain your yard to prevent ticks.

-Why does my yard seem worse at dusk?
+Why does my yard feel worse at dusk?

-A yard may feel fine during the day and then become uncomfortable in the evening because mosquito behavior changes.
+A yard can feel fine during the day and then become uncomfortable in the evening because mosquito behavior changes.

-Reducing daytime resting areas can improve the evening experience, but surrounding conditions still play a major role.
+Reducing daytime resting areas helps, but surrounding conditions such as standing water, wooded edges, damp landscaping, and neighboring yards still play a role.

 Our Process & Treatment Areas